databricks/terraform-databricks-examples/examples/adb-teradata-demo/README.md

 ![alt text](./charts/adb-connection.png?raw=true)

+For a full integration example, you can upload the notebooks under `artifacts` from this repo to your workspace.

 ### Common issues:

 1. `kex_exchange_identification: read: Connection reset by peer`: you need to wait for the vmbox to start, try again in a few minutes.